kachurovskiy/nanoels/README.md

 It's entirely reasonable to locate the driver in the electrical cabinet and not under the lathe as shown above - but make sure to get the stepper with a shielded cable in that case.

-It's suggested to run the stepper in the 400 steps mode as a balance between Arduino Nano signalling capabilities and the smoothness of the movements.
+It's suggested to run the stepper in the 200 steps mode, microstepping will reduce the torque and will make Arduino spend more time issuing steps, potentially lowering the maximum usable rpm.

 ### Encoder